School of Peace Studies

 Phone: (619) 260-7919

 Friday, June 13, 2014 from 10 a.m. to 6 p.m.

-Joan B. Kroc Institute for Peace & Justice AB
+Joan B. Kroc Institute for Peace and Justice AB

 The Trans-Border Institute will host a conference in order to place the current wave of unaccompanied immigrant children into broader contexts, and to develop humane and effective alternatives.
 We hope to present a mix of first-hand experience from practitioners in different regions, data and analysis from researchers, and strategic perspectives from policy makers.
 We’ll begin by exploring the framing of children as threats, and the larger social, political, and cultural forces this framing has concealed.
 In the specific context of children fleeing violence in contemporary Mexico and Central America, this will entail making an honest assessment of the long-term legacies of armed conflict in the region, and the ways in which the war on drugs and intensified immigration enforcement have exacerbated them.
 We’ll then move on to the specific risks that unaccompanied immigrant children are facing right now, and how we might better screen and protect them from abusive homes, traffickers, and other exploitative situations.